 FertilitySmarts explains Egg Quality

 It is believed that as a woman ages, her eggs also age.
 That is why younger women have better chances of conception.
-In contrast, women who have crossed their 40s are generally not considered to have sufficient good-quality eggs capable of fertilization and/or producing healthy embryos.
-Moreover, an egg with genetic or chromosomal abnormalities is considered to be a poor-quality egg as it is incapable of implanting appropriately, or thriving adequately, resulting in miscarriage and IVF failure.
+In contrast, women in their 40s are generally not considered to have a sufficient number of good-quality eggs that are capable of fertilization and/or producing healthy embryos.
+Moreover, an egg with genetic or chromosomal abnormalities is considered to be a poor-quality egg as it is incapable of implanting appropriately or thriving adequately, resulting in miscarriage and IVF failure.
 These chromosomal abnormalities increase significantly with aging.
 This is true even if there are good numbers of eggs.
-Additionally, women with poor-quality eggs require high doses of medications during an IVF cycle.
+Additionally, women with poor-quality eggs typically require high doses of medications during an IVF cycle.

 In addition to age, factors that can contribute to poor quality eggs include:

 - High insulin levels such as in polycystic ovarian syndrome

 - Ovarian surgery

 - Some women are born with ovaries that do not have the capability to produce quality eggs.
 Women with this condition fail to reach puberty and usually never have a period.